 When it comes to enterprise-scale analytics, both Alteryx and Databricks bring strong abilities.
 However, they serve different business needs.

 On the other hand, Databricks was built for large-scale, cloud-native analytics.
 Its Lakehouse setup combines data lakes and warehouses.
 This allows smooth management of massive, unstructured, and real-time datasets.
-Moreover, Databricks supports multi-cloud deployments and enterprise-grade scaling.
-This makes it a preferred choice for data-driven companies managing petabytes of data.
+Databricks supports multi-cloud deployments and enterprise-grade scaling.
+This makes it the preferred choice for data-driven companies managing petabytes of data.

 If your team needs to process large volumes of data across multiple sources and run advanced models, Databricks is a better fit.
 But if you need fast, routine analysis with minimal coding, Alteryx works well.